Dante-Cadiz/black-cat-rescue/README.md

 No unfixed bugs.

 ## Deployment:
 The site was deployed to GitHub pages.
-To deploy the site:
+The steps taken to deploy the site were:
 In the GitHub repository, navigate to the Settings tab.
 From the source section dropdown menu, select the Main branch.
 The page then provided the link to the completed website.